Elemental Science Classic Series

 for the Grammar Stage

-You will need to gather resources for science experiments for which instructions are provided in the required resource books.
-While resources required for the Classic series are not very difficult to find, you might want to purchase their experiment kits that save you the trouble of hunting down items like the aquarium tubing, large suction cups, and instant read thermometer used for Biology for the Grammar Stage.
+Hands-on learning through science experiments is also built into the ESC series.
+You will need to gather resources for science experiments.
+Experiment instructions come from the required resource books rather than the teacher's guides or student workbooks.
+While experiment resources required for the Classic series are not very difficult to find, you might want to purchase their experiment kits that save you the trouble of hunting down items like the aquarium tubing, large suction cups, and an instant-read thermometer used for Biology for the Grammar Stage.

 The seven courses and their targeted grade levels are: